SAI-CHARAN-JAKKULA/Distributed-Task-Scheduler/README.md

    - Implements the logic for selecting workers.
 Two strategies are supported:
      1. **RandomWorker**: Randomly selects a worker.
      2. **RoundRobinWorker**: Selects workers in a round-robin fashion, ensuring even distribution.

 ---

-## Core Components

-1. **Client**: Submits tasks and listens for task completion via REST APIs.
-2. **Leader**: The elected leader node is responsible for assigning tasks to workers.
-3. **Worker**: Executes tasks and updates Zookeeper with the task status.
-4. **JobAssigner**: Assigns tasks to workers based on predefined strategies.
-5. **WorkerPickerStrategy**: Defines the logic for selecting the worker that should execute the next task.
-6. **Zookeeper**: Acts as the central coordination system for managing job submissions, task assignments, and status updates.

----

 ## Zookeeper Integration

 Zookeeper acts as the backbone of the **Distributed Task Scheduler**, handling coordination, synchronization, and leader election among worker nodes.

 ### Key Zookeeper Operations:
 - **Leader Election**: Uses ephemeral nodes to elect a single leader that is responsible for assigning tasks.